 Diazepam isn’t the only drug used to assist in the physical unpleasantness of benzo withdrawal and, ironically, the vast majority of medications used to overcome withdrawal symptoms are, in fact, benzos themselves.
 However, it’s important to remember that the clinical methods used in substituting benzos are scientifically determined by an addict’s unique circumstances in conjunction with varying elimination rates.
 Thus, the best way to find what will work best for you is to undergo a complete assessment and medical diagnosis by a reputable medical professional or treatment facility and to have your complete recovery supervised by a team of medical professionals.

-While benzo detox is, arguably, the largest hurdle to overcome, full recovery and continued sobriety is dependant on many factors, including a comprehensive treatment plan.
+While benzo detox is, arguably, the largest hurdle to overcome, full recovery and continued sobriety is dependent on many factors, including a comprehensive treatment plan.
 While going through the withdrawal period, it is often helpful to seek council and support among peers and addiction sponsors through regular group therapy.
 Because the symptoms of withdrawal are partly psychological, conversing with current or former struggling addicts may inspire healthy coping methods which relate to your present situation.